Andrew Alper: Involvement with the University of Chicago

 Alper has also been actively involved with his alma mater: the University of Chicago.
 He received his A.B. from The College of the University of Chicago in 1980, concentrating in economics, and his M.B.A. from the University of Chicago Booth School of Business (Chicago Booth) in 1981.
-As an undergraduate in the College, Mr. Alper resided in Pierce Hall and enjoyed working on a free weekly South Side newspaper he created: The Chicago Journal.
-He also met his wife at that University during Orientation Week with whom he has two children, Karen and Jennifer Alper.
+As an undergraduate in the College, Alper resided in Pierce Hall and enjoyed working on a free weekly South Side newspaper he created: The Chicago Journal.
+He also met his wife at that University during orientation week with whom he has two children, Karen and Jennifer Alper.

 Since graduating, he has been an active alumnus, receiving a Young Alumni Service Citation in 1993.
 He was appointed to the Alumni Association Board of Governors in 1994 and served as the board's Vice President from 1996 to 1998.
 Since that time, he has served on the Chicago Booth Council and is currently the co-chair of Chicago Booth's Capital Campaign.

 Currently, Alper is a member of the University of Chicago Board of Trustees and the Chairman of the completed Chicago Initiative, a University fundraising drive to raise $2 billion for Chicago's endowment.

 He is also the namesake of Alper House in the University of Chicago House System.
 Alper House is located on the third and fourth floors of the Max Palevsky East Residential Commons.